 In her arresting videos, Sara Magenheimer mixes humor and playfulness with a sophisticated inquiry into language and meaning-making.
 Using visual puns, graphics, and text-to-voice computer programs, her work explores the slippery dimensions of communication.
 In Seven Signs That Mean Silence (2013), two disembodied computer voices describe in-between places where meaning hides.
 In Slow Zoom Long Pause (2015), characters meditate on the many ways language fails.

 2011–16, USA, multiple formats, ca 60 min + discussion

 Presented in collaboration with Video Data Bank (VDB) as part of the organization’s 40th Anniversary Year.

 Sara Magenheimer (b.
-Philadelphia) has exhibited, performed, and screened her work widely.
+Philadelphia) has widely exhibited, performed and screened her work.
 Recent exhibitions include White Columns, New York; Foxy Productions, New York; and Document, Chicago; among others.
 From 2004–10 Magenheimer performed in bands, touring extensively and releasing five records.
 She was the recipient of a 2014 Rema Hort Mann Foundation Grant, a 2015 Artadia Grant, and the Prix De Varti at the 2015 Ann Arbor Film Festival.
-Upcoming exhibitions include Art In General’s New Commissions in Riga, Latvia, and a solo exhibition at the Kitchen in New York.
+Upcoming exhibitions include Art In General’s New Commissions in Riga, Latvia and a solo exhibition at The Kitchen in New York.